awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIItemCRUD.md

 // Code for checking unprocessed items is omitted in this example
 ```

-For a working example, see [Example: Batch Write Operation Using the AWS SDK for Java Document API](batch-operation-document-api-java.md#JavaDocumentAPIBatchWrite)\.
+For a working example, see [Example: Batch write operation using the AWS SDK for Java document API](batch-operation-document-api-java.md#JavaDocumentAPIBatchWrite)\.

-## Batch Get: Getting Multiple Items<a name="JavaDocumentAPIBatchGetItem"></a>
+## Batch get: Getting multiple items<a name="JavaDocumentAPIBatchGetItem"></a>

 The `batchGetItem` method enables you to retrieve multiple items from one or more tables\.
 To retrieve a single item, you can use the `getItem` method\.